Three Levels

 -

-Embedding ©SMART habits to build metacognitive routines for planning, monitoring, and evaluation
+Embedding the SMART habits to build metacognitive routines for planning, monitoring, and evaluation

 -